 #Tip 4: Email Marketing Assuming that your email marketing is already being sent out to your target audience, it’s really important to not only have clear calls to action, but to make sure they land on the relevant pages of your website.

 To have the best chance of making sales it’s worth understanding more about the customer journey.

-Although sometimes, and for some products, people search for a product and buy straightaway, this is generally not the case, especially for higher value products.
+Although sometimes people search for a product and buy straightaway, this is generally not the case, especially for higher value products.

 If you want to make sure people are reminded of your products, remarketing is a powerful tool.
 Remarketing works by retargeting your website customers with adverts about your business as they browse the web.
 Don’t let them forget your website and your products!